Extracting perfect GHZ states from imperfect weighted graph states via entanglement concentration: Noise in the protocol

 \section{Noise in the protocol}

 In this section, we consider the robustness of our protocol to the presence of noise.
-We study two types of errors: coherent errors on weights of the given uniform WGS and incoherent errors that occur during the construction of the uniform WGS.
-For simplicity, we focus on the example of constructing a two-qubit GHZ state (a Bell state) starting from a three-qubit WGS.
+As demonstrated in Refs.~\cite{Loo2012,kim2013quantum,Sun2016,Sun2018,Wells2019,Androvitsaneas2019}, the photon-photon gates implemented in experiments can achieve a large range of phases; however, precisely controlling the phase is demanding, and coherent errors in the generated WGSs are common.
+On the other hand, the polarization mixing of photons during their emission causes the photonic qubits to suffer from depolarization errors as well~\cite{thomas2021bright,tomm2021bright}.
+Therefore, in this section, we study two types of errors: coherent errors in the weights of the given uniform WGS and incoherent errors that occur during the construction of the uniform WGS.